-If you are reporting a withdrawal for interest-free status, you will receive an error message indicating that there is no application number associated with the date entered.
+If you are reporting a withdrawal for in-study payment-free status, you will receive an error message indicating that there is no application number associated with the date entered.
 Hit "Enter" and proceed to Step 7 of this guide.